 Broad age guideline for someone considering breast implant surgery

 There is no definite age at which you can say your body has stopped developing, as it is different for all of us.
 For one person, it may be 16 years old yet for another, the breasts may have not matured until age 25.
 Due to this, your surgeon will not be able to exactly pinpoint whether your breasts are fully developed, but would have a general idea after asking you some questions.
 In some circumstances, the candidate’s age may impact which type of implant is chosen; but in most cases qualified plastic surgeons prefer not to operate on patients who are younger than 18 years of age.

 A common myth that can sometimes affect a woman’s decision to have breast augmentation is that she cannot breastfeed her baby after this type of surgery, which may affect at what age she feels comfortable or ready to have the procedure.
 It is true that one of the choices for the procedure may result in a slightly reduced amount of milk being produced (one of the possible incision locations is around the nipple, which will cut a small number of milk ducts) but individual results will vary.
 There are other options, however, for where the incision is made that will not affect the milk ducts and milk production at all (in the crease of the armpit, at the very base of the breast in the crease where it meets the chest, and through the navel).
 Naturally, your surgeon would be able to discuss any concerns you may have in this area.
 Therefore it’s not necessary to hold off having breast surgery simply based on plans to have a family in the future.

-If this article has got you thinking about whether you’d be a good candidate for breast implant surgery, and you’d like to discuss your options or seek further information, contact Renew Plastic Surgery on 03 9591 0422 to make a consultation appointment with Dr David Morgan.
+If this article has got you thinking about whether you’d be a good candidate for breast implant surgery, and you’d like to discuss your options or seek further information, contact us on 03 9591 0422 to make a consultation appointment with Mr David Morgan.
 You might also like to read the next blogs in this series.